-In 2020, Lilly and the Lilly Foundation launched the Racial Justice Commitment, with Lilly pledging 25,000 volunteer hours over five years and the Lilly Foundation committing \$25 million over five years to help decrease the burden of racial injustice and its effects on communities of color.
+In 2020, as part of our DEI and community initiatives, Lilly and the Lilly Foundation launched the Racial Justice Commitment and pledged \$25 million and 25,000 volunteer hours over five years to help decrease the burden of racial injustice and its effects on communities of color.
 The Racial Justice Commitment aims to drive change across five areas: internal people development, health equity, social impact, diversity partners, and family sustaining jobs, through the use of financial and people resources.
 In 2021, we made progress in these efforts, including through the development of two apprenticeship programs at Lilly for individuals without college degrees.